-To support our core matrix, we have implemented a market and sector-driven approach of the business, backed by a solid infrastructure of cross-functional departments, to support the development of sustainable businesses.
+To support this core matrix, we have implemented a market and sector-driven approach, backed by a solid infrastructure of cross-functional departments, to help develop sustainable businesses.

 Our quality management framework and the associated systems and monitoring teams cover all our activities and support our partners all over the world.
-Our systems are designed to ensure compliance and the delivery of high-quality services as well as risk identification and mitigation to leverage short, middle and long-term value creation, in the countries first, but also at global level, with global manuals, methodologies, and tools.
+Our systems are designed to ensure compliance and the delivery of high-quality services as well as risk identification and mitigation.
+They leverage short, middle and long-term value creation, in the countries first, but also at global level, with global manuals, methodologies, and tools.